selcukgoktas/SalesforceDeveloperTraining/README.md

 You will see contact details.
 Fill the details and click create contact button.
 If you make null required field you will see the error on the screen.

+### Aura5 - Contact Create with Server Controller and Lightning Component Styles
+After deployment you should open AURA5 application and click preview button.
+You will see contact details.
+Fill the details and click create contact button.
+If you make null required field you will see the error on the screen.
+You will see change on the UI this time.
+We will create our components either [Component Library](https://developer.salesforce.com/docs/component-library/overview/components) or [Lightnin Design System](https://www.lightningdesignsystem.com/)